 What Skills Do Data Analysts Need?

 High-quality data analysts need particular skill sets to succeed in their jobs.
-The following attributes are critical for data analysts as they ensure they will be able to perform their duties with diligence and competence.
+The following attributes are critical for data analysts.

 Math and Statistics